 We’ve also found that interspersing veggies with fruits and other elements makes us (and the rest of the family) more likely to gravitate towards them than we would if the platter were solely composed of vegetables.
 You know those sad vegetable platters we’re talking about… the ones with dried-out carrots, shriveled broccoli, bland celery and the crowning jewel: ranch dressing.
 (Yuck.)
-If you do prefer to make a vegetable-only platter, be sure to add some salty and tangy elements, like olives, pickles, salted nuts, crispy roasted chickpeas and creamy spreads.
+If you do prefer to make a vegetable-only platter, be sure to add some salty and tangy elements.
+These could be olives, pickles, salted nuts, crispy roasted chickpeas and creamy spreads.

 It’s also always fun to add an element of surprise; a fruit or veggie that’s not commonly seen is a great conversation starter and convinces guests to try something new!
 Our favorites are dragon fruit, watermelon radishes, blood oranges, passion fruit, star fruit and purple cauliflower.
 Another way to make your platter more interesting is cutting produce in unconventional ways.
 Slice cucumbers into spears instead of rounds, cut carrots at a diagonal, open peas instead of leaving them closed, and leave tomatoes on the vine.